Update European Union to Naira black market exchange rate today

 For example, you have 1 Euro at 360 Naira.
 You would not want to sell a Euro when it goes down to 270.
 You would rather sell at the same price of 360 or at a higher price.
 I believe you are here to know how much a Euro to Naira exchange rate in the black market today.

-Euro to Naira Parallel Foreign / Black Market Exchange Rate Today 17th October 2019 time:11:39
+Euro to Naira Parallel Foreign / Black Market Exchange Rate Today 14th December 2019 time:02:43

 Parallel Foreign /Black market Exchange Rate rate today is the same all over Nigeria such as Lagos, Cross River, Asaba, Benin, Abuja, Kano Lokoja Kwara Ilorin, Port Harcourt, Ogun, Ondo, Ibadan but local black market price may differ.